Begin Certification

-You are eligible to maintain your certification if you:
+You are eligible to participate in continuing certification if you:

 **Note: Annual registration fees are cumulative.
 If you do not pay your registration fee in year one, you will be expected to pay two fees in year two.